-- An estimate for Croatia entering the EU ETS in 2013.
-Data stemming from the process to determine annual allocation allowances (AEAs) under the ESD was used to estimate for Croatia's emissions in 2005-2012, combined with 2013 verified emissions data and inventory emission trends for this country. - \circ An estimate for non-CO2 gases entering in 2013.
-For this purpose, historic emissions in the relevant source categories were taken from GHG inventories and converted to CO2 equivalent units. - $\circ~$ An estimate for CO_2 emissions of installations which fell into the scope of the EU ETS from 2013 onwards. - One country, Norway, has provided the authors with bottom-up calculated figures to reflect current ETS scope.
+- Estimates to reflect the scope of the third trading period: - An estimate for Croatia entering the EU ETS in 2013.
+Data stemming from the process to determine annual allocation allowances (AEAs) under the ESD was used to estimate for Croatia's emissions in 2005-2012, combined with 2013 verified emissions data and inventory emission trends for this country. - $\circ$ An estimate for non-CO2 gases entering in 2013.
+For this purpose, historic emissions in the relevant source categories were taken from GHG inventories and converted to CO2 equivalent units. - $\circ~$ An estimate for $CO_2$ emissions of installations which fell into the scope of the EU ETS from 2013 onwards. - Two countries, Norway and Slovenia, have provided the authors with bottomup calculated figures to reflect current ETS scope.
 These are considered to be more accurate than any top-down approach can be and are thus used in further work of the EEA and the EEA EU ETS data viewer.